michalkotlinski/www/md/faq.md

 ### Where will offers and smart contract interactions be discussed?
-Both will be discussed on our Slack, while voting will be done entirely on the blockchain.
+Both will be discussed in our [Slack chat room](http://Slock.it:3000/), while voting will be done entirely on the blockchain.